Crate pest [−] [src]

 impl_rdp! { grammar! { expression = _{ { ["("] ~ expression ~ [")"] | number } addition = { plus | minus } multiplication = { times | slash } } number = @{ ["-"]? ~ (["0"] | ['1'..'9'] ~ ['0'..'9']*) } plus = { ["+"] } minus = { ["-"] } times = { ["*"] } slash = { ["/"] } whitespace = _{ [" "] } } } let mut parser = Rdp::new(StringInput::new("9 9")); assert!(parser.expression()); assert!(!parser.end());

-that pattern match against a set of Token
+defines matcher methods on the Parser that pattern match against a set of Tokens from the

 front of the queue, calling themselves recursively until everything matched and returned its